 An offender who has had a fine issued against them will be provided with a notice informing them of the amount they are required to pay, how to pay it and the date it will need to be paid by.
 Fines can be paid online or over the phone by credit/debit card.
 Those who can't pay a fine are required to contact the court to say why and to provide evidence of their financial circumstances.
 If you can't pay a fine immediately then you have the option to ask if you can pay in instalments, but the court will have the final word on whether you are allowed to do this or not.

 Unpaid fines may be enforced in other ways if the offender fails to pay at the appointed time.
-This could mean further court hearings, clamping or selling an offender's car, taking money from an offender's benefits or wages or sending bailiffs to the offender's home in order to seize their possessions.
+This could mean further court hearings, clamping or selling an offender's car, taking money from an offender's benefits or wages or sending bailiffs to the offender's home to seize their possessions.
 In extreme cases of non-payment, a prison sentence might be imposed instead.
 If you have unspent criminal convictions, it is quite likely that your problems will not end at the same time as your sentence.

 Unspent convictions can make it very difficult to get home insurance.
 Insurance for ex-offenders is not a priority for most insurance providers, as an unspent conviction is often perceived as a mark against your character.
 At HomeProtect we work toward making sure that home insurance convictions cover is available to those who need it.
 While other insurers will discriminate against you because of your past when you try to by insurance with criminal convictions, with homeprotect you will always be treated with the fairness and respect you deserve.